 In my previous post, on the Battle of the Bulge, you may have noticed the sentence: “Allied bombers intentionally turned the town of Houffalize to rubble to make it hard for the Germans to retreat.”
-This was news to me, and I thought it deserved a bit more attention.
+The bombing of Houffalize was news to me, and I thought it deserved a bit more attention.

 Nestling in the narrow valley of the River Ourthe in the Belgian Ardennes, the small town of Houffalize was a strategic location during the Battle of the Bulge of World War II.
 More specifically, it was the key crossroads for German supply columns and the escape route for German forces.
 Its two bridges over the Ourthe were still intact.